pierusan/pierre-amelot-portfolio/README.md

 - Hot skill to have these days
 - Easy way to play around with React server components and Suspense
 - Nice routing system and links prefetching
-- Easy Image optimization, hosting, blur placeholder, and loader
+- Easy Image optimization (caching, levering WebP, logic hosted on functions on the edge)
 - Easy google fonts integration and fallback font

 ### What I don't love